sfeister/twang/documentation/Safety.md

 * If you (or anyone else) notices any funny smells or see any smoke, take back the instrument immediately and shut it off.

 People using your laser instrument may not fully appreciate the dangers of your instrument, but *you* do.
 So, **remember**, you are the authority and it is your responsibility to intervene!

+## What's Next?

+Now that you have set up your Raspberry Pi and its software, and become informed on unique safety considerations for a laser instrument, you are ready to begin physical construction and implementation of circuits.
+You can learn how to do this in the next section of this documentation: [Building the Instrument Hardware](Hardware.md).